 Americans with Disabilities Act (ADA)

-When the Americans with Disabilities Act (ADA) was enacted in 1990, many provisions of Section 504 were extended to public and private companies who do not receive federal funding.
-The Americans with Disabilities Act of 1990 requires that people with disabilities be provided equal access to public programs and services.
+When the Americans with Disabilities Act (ADA) was enacted in 1990, many provisions of Section 504 were extended to public and private entities that do not receive federal funding.
+The Americans with Disabilities Act of 1990 along with its 2008 amendments, requires that people with disabilities be provided equal access to public programs and services.
 According to this law, no otherwise qualified individuals with disabilities shall, solely by reason of their disabilities, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination in these programs.
-The ADA upholds and extends the standards set forth in Section 504 of the Rehabilitation Act to employment practices, communications, and all policies, procedures, and practices that impact the treatment of students with disabilities.
+The ADA also requires no discrimination in employment practices, communications, and transportation.

 According to the Americans with Disabilities Act of 1990, "no otherwise qualified individual with a disability shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity."
-Making a service or program accessible is the responsibility of the service or program.
-For example, a student who uses a wheelchair and has grades, recommendations, and other qualifications for admission to medical school cannot be denied access to the program because the school does not have an elevator in one of the buildings.
-Access extends past the classroom to all programs and services made available to the public, such as athletic programs and extracurricular offerings.
+Making a service or program accessible is the responsibility of the organization that sponsors it.
+For example, a student who uses a wheelchair and meets the qualifications for admission to medical school cannot be denied access to the program because the school does not have an elevator in one of the buildings.
+Access requirements extend past the classroom to all programs and services made available to the public, such as presentations, online resources, athletic programs, and extracurricular offerings hosted by a college.

-Reasonable accommodations may include, but are not limited to, redesigning equipment, assigning aides, providing written communication in alternative formats, modifying tests, relocating services to accessible locations, and altering existing facilities.
-For example, a student who is blind might speak test answers into a tape recorder, or a scribe might write them down.
-An assistant could read the test questions out loud, or a screen reading device would make the print accessible through Braille or speech output.
+Reasonable accommodations may include, but are not limited to, redesigning equipment, assigning aides, producing written communication in alternative formats, modifying tests, providing a sign language interpreter, relocating services to accessible locations, and altering existing facilities.
+For example, a student who is blind might speak test answers into a audio recorder, or a scribe might write them down.
+An assistant or a screen reading device could read the test questions out loud.
 Reasonable accommodations do not include personal devices such as hearing aids, wheelchairs, and glasses.

-When people think of the ADA they often think of elevators in buildings, reserved spaces in parking lots, and lifts on busses.
+When people think of the ADA they often think of elevators in buildings, reserved spaces in parking lots, lifts on busses, and other adjustments that allow physical access.
 However, the ADA accessibility requirements also apply to programs offered on the Internet.
-As the United States Department of Justice clarifies ("ADA Accessibility," 1997), "Covered entities that use the Internet for communications regarding their programs, goods, or services must be prepared to offer those communications through accessible means as well."
-At the postsecondary level, the content Web sites assigned to your students, and software needed for coursework must be accessible to students using assistive technology.
-For example, a blind student using a text-to-speech system must be assured access to the content of Web pages; this means that content presented in a graphical form must also be provided in text so his system can read it to him.
+As the United States Department of Justice has long held that ("ADA Accessibility," 1997), "Covered entities that use the Internet for communications regarding their programs, goods, or services must be prepared to offer those communications through accessible means as well."
+At educational institutions, the content of video presentations and Web sites assigned to students, and software needed for coursework must be accessible to students with disabilities including those who use assistive technology.
+For example, a blind student using text-to-speech software must be assured access to the content of Web pages; this means that content presented in a graphical form must also be provided in text so his system can read it to him.

-To sum up, federal legislation requires that we accept otherwise qualified students with disabilities into our academic programs.
-Additionally, we should work with students to identify and implement reasonable accommodations that will grant them access to educational opportunities.
+To sum up, federal legislation requires that institutions accept otherwise qualified students with disabilities into our academic programs and make resources available to all authorized to use them.
+Resonable accommodations that will grant students access to educational opportunities must be provided to students with disabilities who provide evidence of a disability and make a request for accommodations.
 There are experienced staff on campus to assist instructors in understanding the effects of disabilities on the learn